-For more information about the super contributions caps, refer to Super contributions - too much super can mean extra tax on our website at www.ato.gov.au
+For more information about the superannuation contributions caps, see Super contributions - too much super can mean extra tax.

 EXAMPLE 7: Small business 15-year exemption

 Lana does not qualify for the small business 15-year exemption as she has owned the land for only three years.
 However, she does have a capital loss and may qualify for the CGT discount and one or more of the other small business CGT concessions.